DR HEATHER CAME & ASSOCIATES

 Leah Waipuka-Bain

-Leah is a supporter of constitutional change, stopping racism in all its forms, social justice, and decolonisation through both high level and flax roots advocacy.
-She enjoys a range of leisure pursuits particularly around the sea, mountains, native forests and birds of Aotearoa.
+Leah supports stopping racism in all its forms, social justice, and decolonisation through both high level and flax roots advocacy.
+She enjoys a range of leisure pursuits particularly around the sea, mountains, native forests and birds of Aotearoa, and has a passion for local history and whakapapa.

 Wiremu Woodard